Beauchief and Greenhill: Beauchief Hall

 From 1923 the house served as a school (De la Salle College), In 1958, the Hall and grounds were acquired by the De La Salle College, the grounds being used as playing fields for the college boys.
 For six years, the Hall was on lease to the Beauchief Independent Grammar School for Girls, and was subsequently a hotel.
 The hall itself is now in private ownership.
 Some outhouses have been turned into private houses and other businesses and organisations own the remaining buildings on the site.

-Beauchief also had a railway station on Abbey Lane.
-See Beauchief railway station for full article.
+The path up to Bradway passes near Beauchief Hall.

 Greenhill

 Greenhill (/ˈgriːnhɪl/ or /ˈgrɛnɪl/ GREN-il) is a suburb of Sheffield, England.
 Nearby settlements include Bradway, Meadowhead, Abbeydale and Woodseats.

 Historic Greenhill village is a Conservation Area comprising one of the most complete set of 18th & 19th century buildings in South Yorkshire.
 It follows the route of the ridgeway route from Gleadless to Calver.

 Extensive building on the 20th century linked Greenhill to Abbey Lane and to Woodseats.
 Extensive housing developments in the 1930s were added to in the 1950s and 1960s when the primary school, the library and St Peter’s.
 Church were all built.
 The main shopping area was created on Bocking Lane at this time.

 The Greenhill Hall site of 220 acres was virgin country in 1952, but the area was populated with 3176 dwellings by 1962 during the redevelopment of post-war Sheffield by J. L. Womersley's town planning department.
 This area is known as Lowedges but history is traced by the name Greenhill Park which is in Lowedges, and now marks the very southern boundary of Sheffield.
 This comprised a diversity of homes, including bed-sitting room flats for single occupants to four-bedroom houses, two shopping centres, a primary school, a residential home and a health centre.
 The neighbourhood contains some groups of houses designed on Radburn principles to separate the inhabitants from traffic.

 Greenhill has a library, primary school, church and shops.
 There are also several bus routes which service the area including the 76, 86, 25, 25A, M17 and 293; the last service of which even goes into Derbyshire.